oldenboom/particles.js/README.md

 -------------------------------
 ### `This fork`

 With this fork a lot of functionality got removed from the original particles.js.
-Also some functionality got added.
+Also some functionality might be added.

 -------------------------------